-E. Implement Complete Streets enhancements identified in local plans.
+E. Implement Complete Streetslocal street enhancements identified in local plans.

 West County jurisdictions have adopted Complete Streets policies into their General Plans, codifying the importance of accommodating multiple modes on local streets.
 West County supports this effort and encourages its expansion.
+West County also acknowledges that numerous local streets and residential neighborhoods are affected by noise and qualityof-life impacts of at-grade railroad crossings, and encourages the enhancement of those crossings to improve local conditions.